-- 49. The Trust Chairman and Non-Executive Directors are appointed through a selection process by NHS Improvement and have the skills and attributes to act as advocates for their communities and provide leadership for the NHS. - 50.
+- 48. The Trust Chairman and Non-Executive Directors are appointed through a selection process by NHS Improvement and have the skills and attributes to act as advocates for their communities and provide leadership for the NHS. - 49.
 The Chief Executive is appointed by the Chairman.
-The Chief Executive appoints the Executive Directors.
+The Chief Executive appoints the Executive Directors. - 50.
+The term of office for Erfana Mahmood, CFC Chair, concluded in May 2018.
+Tim Gilpin, a Non-Executive Director for the Trust, since 1 August 2018, has subsequently assumed this role.